sinsesgo: An autonomous daily briefing on Spanish media bias

 Stage 3: Topic clustering

 This is where the briefing starts to take shape.
-Given all the embeddings of articles published on a given day, I cluster them and pick the largest groups.
+Given all embeddings of articles published on a given day, I cluster them to find the main topics.
+I use Agglomerative Clustering from scikit-learn with cosine distance and average linkage.

-Why agglomerative and not k-means?
+Why agglomerative?
 Two reasons:

 Once I have clusters, I rank them by size and outlet diversity (more outlets means a more covered story).
 I take the top five.
 For each cluster I pick a representative article (the one closest to the centroid), and I select up to five articles per cluster, prioritizing outlet diversity (one per outlet, sorted by absolute bias score, so the loudest voices on each side make it in).